 Dental emergencies always occur in the least expected moments, making it difficult to act quickly with a level head.
 If you sustain an oral injury or develop a bad toothache, it’s vital to have a plan in place to reduce the risk of sustaining further damage.
-That’s why we recommend contacting our office right away.
+That’s why we recommend contacting our dental office right away for emergency dentistry in Sun City West, AZ.
 Dr. Mueller will see you as soon as possible to provide you with pain-relieving treatment.

 If you’re able to find the piece of your tooth that has broken off, retrieve it and rinse it under cool water.
 Be sure to store it in a bag and bring it to your appointment.
 If the broken-off area has left a jagged edge, you can place a piece of orthodontic wax or sugar-free gum to prevent it from irritating your oral tissues.